Your Moving Delivery Day Checklist

 1. Keep your phone close.
 Sometimes crews can run late from a previous job or may get lost trying to find your home, so they might try to contact you.
 And as frustrating as it can be, missing updates from your moving crew could cost you—especially if the crew has to return to the warehouse and attempt another delivery at a later date.
 So make sure to keep your phone handy with the ringer turned all the way up!

 4. Stay cool.
-Delivery is a very long and arduous event, we hear you, but rushing your moving crew doesn’t make the move go any smoother.
+Delivery is a long, arduous process; we hear you, but rushing your moving crew doesn’t make the move go any smoother.
 Keep calm and carry on—your crew will appreciate it!

 6. Make sure all furniture is reassembled.
 If there was any furniture that was disassembled at your old home, the delivery crew is responsible for reassembling those items in your new home.
 This includes beds!

 7. Be diligent about debris.
-Professional movers should take all moving debris (or trash) with them, from boxes and bubble wrap to floor protection.
-If you choose to unpack your items yourself, you can sometimes request a debris removal at a later date.
+Professional movers should take all moving debris (or trash) with them, including boxes, bubble wrap, and floor protection.
+If you choose to unpack your items yourself, you can sometimes request debris removal later.
 Make sure to confirm with your coordinator.

 8. Do a final walkthrough with the crew.
 People often forget about this step.
-Make sure to walk through each room with your driver or crew lead to make sure they addressed all damaged or missing items with you, removed any debris leftover from the move, and went through all paperwork that needs to be signed.
+Make sure to walk through each room with your driver or crew lead to confirm they addressed all damaged or missing items with you, removed any debris left over from the move, and went through all paperwork that needs to be signed.
 Don’t wait until the crew leaves to do this!

 Bullhorn